OleJorgenKnoph/Compiler-INSA/README.md

 Design of a simple compiler for a simplified Java language using ANTLR v4.10.1.
 Part of a project during my semester abroad the spring of 2022 at [INSA Toulouse](https://www.insa-toulouse.fr/fr/index.html), France.

 ## Testing

-## Output of the two testfiles, including sourcecode and parse tree
+**Display of the testing of the two test-files attached.
+With the code, output and generated parsetree.**

 ### TestFile1.txt
 ```java